Recently I was delivering a Spark course. One of the exercises asked the students to split a Spark DataFrame in two, non-overlapping, parts.

 This was a good fix, but does it work well in production?

 The answer lies in what I wrote before: Spark will keep the DataFrame in memory only for as long as it can!
 If memory is, for whatever reason, tight, it will evict the DataFrame, recomputing it, and hence giving you back the wrong results!

 If you have Andrew Snare as a colleague, you probably heard it before: using

 cache to ensure correctness in Spark is a dangerous anti-pattern2.

 The students were quick to ask if there is any way around this doom.
 The answer is simple: write the DataFrame back to disk after you've added the column.
 As wasteful as it might seem3 it's the only way to ensure correctness without changing the logic (i.e. doing the anti-join with the monotonically increasing ID).4

 Interested in Data Science with Spark Training?

 The course I wrote about at the start of the post is one of our finest.
-You can sign up through our friends at Xebia Academy.
+Read more on its dedicated page.

 If you want more rambling throughout the month, follow me on Twitter: I'm gglanzani there!